carpentries/instructor-training/_extras/etherpad.md

 $("footer").remove();

-//Take all ordered lists and turn them into unordered lists, because ordered lists don't transfer well into the etherpad.
+//Take all ordered lists and turn them into unordered lists, because ordered lists do not transfer well into the etherpad.
 //https://stackoverflow.com/a/12679823/263449
 $($('ol').get().reverse()).each(function(){
   $(this).replaceWith($('<ul>'+$(this).html()+'</ul>'))